 Even though there are only 2 of us in our family, we still enjoy beef and chicken as much as the next guy.
 So when I find them on sale and that is usually $1.99 or less a pound where I live, I grab quite a bit and either cook or make patties and freeze.
 Such a frugal way to save on meat and always have some on hand.

 Most of the time I will just freeze 2 chicken breasts in a Ziploc bag which will make one meal for us.
 But, I also use a lot of shredded chicken for Chicken Salad, casseroles and other recipes.

-The easiest way I cook chicken for that is to just put a few breasts in the crock pot with some salt and pepper and in about 3 to 4 hours, don’t overcook.
+The easiest way I cook chicken for that is to just put a few breasts in the crockpot with some salt and pepper and in about 3 to 4 hours, don’t overcook.
 No need for any liquid.
-I will let them cool and then shred them with a fork or cut into small cubes and then transfer to Ziploc bags and put in the freezer.
+I will let them cool and then shred them with a fork or cut into small cubes and then transfer to Ziploc bags or reusable bags and put them in the freezer.
 This is so easy to just grab, let thaw and enjoy so many different ways.
 Don’t forget to add the date to your bag.
 You should use this up in 3 to 4 months.
 Whole chicken parts last about 9 months in the freezer.

 For the Instant Pot –